15 Apr Why You Should Refinance

 - To get a better interest rate

 This is the usual reason why I advise my clients to consider refinancing.
-Especially if they took out their home at a higher interest rate, they can literally potentially save money on their mortgage just by taking the time to fill out the necessary paperwork and gather the needed documents.
+Especially if they took out their home at a higher interest rate, they may be able to potentially save money on their mortgage just by taking the time to fill out the necessary paperwork and gather the needed documents.
 As your finance broker, I will do all the legwork so don’t worry about the hassle.
 Think of the potential savings!

 - To switch lenders